gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

     }

 The example above is a mostly nonsense example.
-It doesn't generally make sense to directly copy the clipspace values to the fragment shader and use them as colors.
+It doesn't generally make sense to directly copy the clip space values to the fragment shader and use them as colors.
 Nevertheless it will work and produce colors.

 ## GLSL